briangig/CloudflareNable/README.md

 ## 1. Aquire a domain name, Cloudflare Account and configure Cloudflare's nameservers (NS)

 If you don't already have a Cloudflare account, go to https://dash.cloudflare.com/sign-up and sign up for a free account.
 Be sure to configure MFA on the account.

+Update the nameservers for your domain to use the provided Cloudflare nameservers:

 * See https://support.cloudflare.com/hc/en-us/articles/205195708-Changing-your-domain-nameservers-to-Cloudflare